 - Private Charters are available.

-The most commonly seen turtle is the hawksbill turtle (taku); it fees on sponges and ascidians on the reef crest and is a CITES listed endangered species.
+The most commonly seen turtle is the hawksbill turtle (taku); it feeds on sponges and ascidians on the reef crest and is a CITES listed endangered species.
 Sightings whilst touring around the coastline of Monuriki Island are common.
 Also observed in breeding time are turtle nesting sites, which are closely monitored by local environmental groups.